nrfconnect/sdk-nrf/samples/wifi/radio_test/ficr.rst

      - N/A
      - N/A
      - Reads out all the OTP parameters (excluding QSPI_KEY which cannot be read).
+   * - otp_read_retrim_version
+     - PRODRETEST.PROGVERSION
+     - N/A
+     - N/A
+     - Reads out program version of Retrim parameters.
+   * - otp_read_retrim_params
+     - PRODRETEST.TRIM[n]
+     - N/A
+     - N/A
+     - Reads out all the Retrim parameters.
    * - otp_write_params
      - REGION_PROTECT
      - 0x100